-- 5 Quit VMD by choosing File \rightarrow Quit. - 6 Now, you will create the psf file of ubiquitin.
-Note that VMD offers an automatic psf file builder via the VMD Main menu by clicking Extensions \rightarrow Modeling \rightarrow Automatic PSF Builder.
+- 5 Quit VMD by choosing File $\rightarrow$ Quit. - 6 Now, you will create the psf file of ubiquitin.
+Note that VMD offers an automatic psf file builder via the VMD Main menu by clicking Extensions $\rightarrow$ Modeling $\rightarrow$ Automatic PSF Builder.
 We will create the psf file manually to teach you exactly how it is done.
 The psfgen package of VMD is very useful in this regard.
 In order to create a psf, you will first make a pgn file, which will be the target of psfgen.

-In a Terminal window type nedit to open the text editor.
+In a Terminal window type VMD text editor to open the text editor.
 Type in the following lines: